-Grab the Torch is a certified 501C3 non-profit recognized by the internal revenue service and attorney General’s office in the state of MA.
+Grab the Torch is a certified 501C3 non-profit recognized by the Internal Revenue Service and Attorney General’s office in the state of MA.

 Our mission is to deliver a genuine and common sense approach for the future of giving, volunteering and philanthropy to the next generation.
-We invest our knowledge in the youth of America through lectures, senior seminars, mentoring programs and youth philanthropy camps connecting youth with top influencial and successful corporate and philanthropic volunteers, leaders and executives.
+We invest our knowledge in the youth of America through lectures, senior seminars, mentoring programs and youth philanthropy camps connecting youth with top influential and successful corporate and philanthropic volunteers, leaders and executives.
 We want all participants to leave with a new found self and awareness of their own capabilities and how their efforts can better the world around them.
 The Grab the Torch program focuses on four key leadership components:

 - Leadership: Maximizing the efforts of others to achieve a shared purpose and goal